 If you rent your home, you do not need any central heating cover - this is for your landlord to organise.
 However, you should discuss the terms of their landlord boiler protection policy with them when moving in, just in case you have to use it during your tenancy.

-What types of central heating cover are there?
+What types of boiler cover are there?

-There are two main forms of cover available; boiler breakdown cover and full central heating cover.
+There are two main types of cover available; boiler breakdown cover and full central heating cover.
 Boiler cover, as you might expect, only protects the boiler and its controls, whilst central heating breakdown cover also protects everything connected to it, including radiators and plumbing.
 A number of deals for either of these two types of cover may include a boiler service for no additional cost or a small fee, so compare to find the best deal for you.

 How our site works